Étienne Aubry

 Étienne Aubry (1746–1781) was a French painter.

-Aubry was born in Versailles.
+He was born in Versailles.
 He studied under J. A. Silvestre and Joseph Vien, and soon became noted for his portraits and genre subjects.
-He exhibited several works of great merit at the Salon; but his life was cut short in its prime, in which year (1781) he had exhibited the 'Parting of Coriolanus from his Wife.'
+Aubry exhibited several works of great merit at the Paris Salon, but died at a young age in 1781, the same year that he exhibited the Parting of Coriolanus from his Wife.